 - Limit additional use of hormones.
-Discuss the use of HRT and oral contraceptives containing synthetic oestrogen and progestin) with your GP
+Discuss the use of HRT and oral contraceptives (containing synthetic oestrogen and progestin) with your GP

 - breastfeeding plays a role in reducing risk, advice is to at least 1 year of age; it is also the best option for your baby.

 Remember, if you notice any changes to your breasts, any lumps you are not sure about, or have any queries at all do not wait to be screened, go directly to your GP or nurse practitioner.
 Though less common, men can also suffer from breast cancer, so it is necessary to be aware of what is “normal” for you and act upon any unexpected changes.